 I offer a wide range of services, but specialise in helping people craft new products, services, events, and communications from the ground up.

 My most recent project is In Wild Air 2016—17, a weekly newsletter where a guest editor shares six things that interest them.
-It’s nice.
-Enlightening.
-Better than spam.
-Previous guest editors include The Planthunter, Laurence Pike, Penny Modra, Benjamin Law, and Julia DeVille.
+It’s an enlightening way to start the week.
+Previous guest editors include The Planthunter, Tim Low, Laurence Pike, Penny Modra, Benjamin Law, and Julia DeVille.

 I also run The Territories 2016—17, a small publishing lab looking for stories in antipodean landscapes.
 At the end of last year I made On Land , a series of five zines which largely focus on DIY utopias in unusual and remote environments.
 Next up is a collection of psychogeographic food maps exploring the coast of New Zealand.

 After moving to Leura two years ago, I worked with a small team to name, design, and roll out (a newspaper, website, short film, and series of events) Mtns Made 2016—17 — the cultural identity for the creative industries of the Blue Mountains.
 This has had a profoundly positive and measurable impact on the community, and has changed the way the region percieved around the country and beyond.

 For the past three years, I have worked with Golden Age Cinema & Bar 2013—17 on all of their visual communications.
 In addition to designing their seasonal programming, I provide design services for a range of campaigns and new products.
 I also provide consultation on the overall creative direction of the venue, which has gone on to win numerous design & event awards, and established itself in the increasingly difficult space that is Sydney nightlife.